Data: Use It or Lose It!

 Once you have the data, don’t waste it on monotone layouts or impenetrable graphs generated from the latest Excel package.
 The graph is a perfect distillation of data into a user-friendly visual that demonstrates trends and differences and that answers specific questions unequivocally.
 Don’t mess around with shite!
 Make your graphs pop!

-In brief, they should be simple enough so that a lay person can understand them, use different but complementary colours for variables (although avoid using more than 5 colours), use complete words/phrases for legends and labels, and include expository text in the body of the report that explains the key issues.
+In brief, they should be simple enough so that a lay person can understand them, use different but complementary colours for variables (although avoid using more than five colours), use complete words/phrases for legends and labels, and include expository text in the body of the report that explains the key issues.

 Get the Data Out of the Hands of M&E People